irods/irods_docs/docs/system_overview/federation.md

 This allows the consumer servers to verify the identity of the provider server beyond just relying on DNS.

 Mutual authentication between servers is always on.
-Note that this applies to iRODS passwords and PAM, and some other interactions, but not GSI or Kerberos.

-For GSI, users can set the `irodsServerDn` variable to do mutual authentication.

 ### Between Two Zones